ssullivan9661/seagrass-turbidity-cookbook/README.md

 _See the [Cookbook Contributor's Guide](https://projectpythia.org/cookbook-guide) for step-by-step instructions on how to create your new Cookbook and get it hosted on the [Pythia Cookbook Gallery](https://cookbooks.projectpythia.org)!_

-This Project Pythia Cookbook covers working with Sentinel-2 satellite imagery and water quality data in Python.
+This Project Pythia Cookbook covers the spatiotemporal analysis project of coastal seagrass in Florida Bay, working with Sentinel-2 satellite imagery and water quality data in Python.

 ## Motivation